What is the “Keyword-in-Context” feature?

 Case sensitive – If this option is enabled, the search for "You" will not find the lowercase form "you".
 This option is available only if searching for words in the go list or if you enter specific search items.

 Context x Words – Specify how many words to include before and after the keyword.
 The default setting is 5 words.

-Include tooltip variables – Set this option to display document variables that are marked as tooltip variables under > List of document variables in their own columns.
+Include favorite variables – Set this option to display document variables that are marked as favorite variables under Variables > List of Document Variables in their own columns.
 In the results table, right-hand columns are displayed with the variable values of their respective documents, so that when you look at the results, in addition to the verbal context in the form of the surrounding words, the content context can also be included in the form of variable information of the document in which the keyword appears.

 When you click OK the following results table appears: